perquisite in income tax

 Mobile phone for official use: Telephone and mobile phone expenses paid by the employer for official purposes are exempt.

 Meal vouchers up to Rs.
 50 per meal: Free meals or meal vouchers provided during working hours up to Rs.
-50 per meal are exempt for FY 2025-26.
-Note that this limit increases to Rs.
-200 per meal from FY 2026-27 onwards.
+50 per meal are exempt for FY 2025-26, but only if you have opted for the old tax regime.
+Under the new regime, this exemption is not available at all for FY 2025-26.
+The limit rises to Rs.
+200 per meal and becomes available under both regimes from FY 2026-27 onwards.

 Recreational facilities for all employees: Facilities like a gymnasium or recreation room provided to all employees uniformly are exempt.